top of page

 Investigative Reporting Program, Aging in America

-Over my two years at Berkeley, I worked as a lead graduate researcher at the Investigative Reporting Program, working on Geeta Anand's investigation of the elder care industry.
-Her August 2019 New York Times op-ed on the subject was the top story on nytimes.com for a week.
-We set out in 2019 already convinced that this was one of America's most crucial stories.
+Over Brett's two years at Berkeley, she worked as a lead graduate researcher at the Investigative Reporting Program, working on Geeta Anand's investigation of the elder care industry.
+They set out in 2019 already convinced that this was one of America's most crucial stories.

-With the pandemic, our reporting became more urgent than ever.
-In spring 2020, I followed the Bay Area's only senior shelter through the lockdown for the The New York Times.
-In November 2020, I interviewed a family grappling with at-home care after an assisted living facility outbreak for a KQED radio story.
+With the pandemic, their reporting became more urgent than ever.
+In spring 2020, Brett followed the Bay Area's only senior shelter through the lockdown for the The New York Times.
+In November 2020, she interviewed a family grappling with at-home care after an assisted living facility outbreak for a KQED radio story.

-Finally, I followed an elderly homeless couple's journey over more than a year of the pandemic.
+Finally, she followed an elderly homeless couple's journey over more than a year of the pandemic.
 This account ran in The New York Times in July 2021.

 U.C.
 Berkeley Human Rights Center Investigations Lab

-In summer 2020, my plans to report on a Norwegian copper mine with a fellowship with the Human Rights Center were sidetracked.
-So I took the year as an opportunity to get involved in the Center's Investigations Lab, working on a cross-disciplinary team using OSINT techniques to investigate human rights abuses in the copper industry in the Democratic Republic of Congo.
+In summer 2020, Brett's plans to report on a Norwegian copper mine with a fellowship with the Human Rights Center were sidetracked.
+So she took the year as an opportunity to get involved in the Center's Investigations Lab, working on a cross-disciplinary team using OSINT techniques to investigate human rights abuses in the copper industry in the Democratic Republic of Congo.

 The Science of Happiness Podcast, Greater Good Science Center